 Considering the impact of social media as a communication tool, the #UNHSocial team has established guidelines for official use at The University of New Hampshire.
-Whether you’re a college, department, student organization, or member of the greater Wildcat community, please review the following best practices, safety tips, and social network resources as you integrate social media into your communication strategy.
+Whether you’re a college, department, student organization, or simply a member of the Wildcat community, please review the following best practices, safety tips and social network resources as you integrate social media into your communication strategy.

 Looking for a textbook on social media?
 It’s hard to find one because social media changes quickly.
 Instead, look to websites, blogs, and experts for the latest trends and newest social media platforms.
 Here are a few of our favorites:

-Please refer to our Brand Guidelines and Toolkit on all matters related to visual identity, web standards, and appropriate use of graphics and logos.
+Please refer to our Brand Guidelines and Toolkit on all matters related to visual identity, web standards and appropriate use of graphics and logos.
 If you have additional questions or need help, please contact the #UNHSocial team.

 NOTE: This information is designed to help UNH students and staff create and contribute to social media and to do so in a respectful, professional, and relevant way that protects the university’s reputation and mission.
 We recognize the value of social media and encourage its participation.